The Top 7 Pre-Call Sales Planning Meeting Questions

 The Temptation to Avoid at All Costs — Winging It

-We believe that less than 30% of sales people meet a buyer’s expectations on sales calls because they repeat the same mistake over and over again.
+Less than 30% of salespeople meet a buyer’s expectations on sales calls because they repeat the same mistake over and over again.
 They wing it.
 This forces them to focus on their company, their products, and their solutions instead of their customer and their customer’s customer.

 The Bottom Line